Dissolution of the Soviet Union: Baltic republics

-August Coup
+August coup attempt

 Faced with growing separatism, Gorbachev sought to restructure the Soviet Union into a less centralized state.
 On 20 August, the Russian SFSR was scheduled to sign a New Union Treaty that would have converted the Soviet Union into a federation of independent republics with a common president, foreign policy and military.
 It was strongly supported by the Central Asian republics, which needed the economic advantages of a common market to prosper.
 However, it would have meant some degree of continued Communist Party control over economic and social life.

 More radical reformists were increasingly convinced that a rapid transition to a market economy was required, even if the eventual outcome meant the disintegration of the Soviet Union into several independent states.
 Independence also accorded with Yeltsin's desires as president of the RSFSR, as well as those of regional and local authorities to get rid of Moscow's pervasive control.
 In contrast to the reformers' lukewarm response to the treaty, the conservatives, "patriots", and Russian nationalists of the USSR – still strong within the CPSU and the military – were opposed to weakening the Soviet state and its centralized power structure.

 On 19 August 1991, Gorbachev's vice president, Gennady Yanayev, Prime Minister Valentin Pavlov, Defense Minister Dmitry Yazov, KGB chief Vladimir Kryuchkov and other senior officials acted to prevent the union treaty from being signed by forming the "General Committee on the State Emergency", which put Gorbachev – on holiday in Foros, Crimea – under house arrest and cut off his communications.
 The coup leaders issued an emergency decree suspending political activity and banning most newspapers.

 Thousands of Muscovites came out to defend the White House (the Russian Federation's parliament and Yeltsin's office), the symbolic seat of Russian sovereignty at the time.
 The organizers of the coup tried but ultimately failed to arrest Yeltsin, who rallied opposition to the coup by making speeches from atop a tank.
 The special forces dispatched by the coup leaders took up positions near the White House, but members refused to storm the barricaded building.
 The coup leaders also neglected to jam foreign news broadcasts, so many Muscovites watched it unfold live on CNN.
 Even the isolated Gorbachev was able to stay abreast of developments by tuning into the BBC World Service on a small transistor radio.

 After three days, on 21 August 1991, the coup collapsed.
 The organizers were detained and Gorbachev was reinstated as president, albeit with his power much depleted.